 Don’t believe me?

-It’s also extremely quick/easy to implement and carries (almost) zero risk of Google penalties.
-In fact, it can be implemented pretty much overnight.
+It’s also extremely easy to implement and carries (almost) zero risk of penalties.

-In this post, I’ll be showing you everything you need to know about internal link building.
+I’ll be showing you everything you need to know about internal link building (and more).

 Table Of Contents